Useful and Interesting Links

 The Web Gallery of Art isn't about magazine art; it describes itself as "a virtual museum and searchable database of European painting and sculpture of the Gothic, Renaissance and Baroque periods (1150-1800), currently containing over 11,000 reproductions."
 A fantastic resource, and important to understanding much of what you'll see on this site.

 An interesting article on CAPT.
 BILLY'S WHIZ-BANG, which you've heard about only because it's mentioned in the "Trouble" song from "The Music Man."
-We'll have some issues up here in a while.
+Check out the issues we have online in the Humor section.

 Syracuse University has a set of the covers from the early film fan magazine PICTURE PLAY, 1919-1928.
 A great thing to do, though the online images are only 300 pixels high and thus not very good.
 (You can get bigger images directly from the University.)
 It's part of their digital library based on the Street and Smith archives.
 While it mostly covers dime novels, they also have (small) images of the covers from the pulp magazine THE WHISPERER and the dime weekly BOWERY BOY LIBRARY.